 If your organization has a MD, DO, NP or PA on staff, these clinicians may order naloxone for you to have onsite or to carry on outreach activities.
 If you do not have a staff member with prescribing capabilities, a pharmacist may prescribe naloxone to a person or an organization.
 A map of pharmacies confirmed to distribute naloxone can be found here.

-If you do not have an MD/DO, NP, or PA on staff and are located in Multnomah, Clackamas, or Washington County, you may have a staff member attend the Naloxone Train-the-Trainer class sponsored by Multnomah County.
+If you do not have an MD, DO, NP, or PA on staff and are located in Multnomah, Clackamas, or Washington County, you may have a staff member attend the Naloxone Train-the-Trainer class sponsored by Multnomah County.
 Organizations who have a representative attend the training are able to purchase naloxone through the Multnomah County Pharmacy.
-Contact Erin Browne (firstname.lastname@example.org) for more information.
+Contact Kelsi Junge (firstname.lastname@example.org) for more information

-3. Do staff and/or trainers need to be certified in CPR to administer naloxone or to train others to administer naloxone?
+3. Do staff need to be certified in CPR to administer naloxone or to train others to administer naloxone?

 While CPR training may be beneficial to your staff and organization, it is not required for staff or trainers to be CPR certified.

 There are a few ways to get naloxone for your organization.

 - Check Save Lives Oregon to see whether or organization is eligible to order naloxone and other harm reduction supplies at no cost.